 Table of Contents

 Did you just start a brand new YouTube channel for your business?
-If so, you’re not alone.
-Since 2016, twice as many people with small to medium-sized businesses have turned to YouTube to market their brand.
+If so, you’re not alone. many people with small to medium-sized businesses have turned to YouTube to market their brand.

 We wanted to explore the different ways you can maximize the organic traffic on your channel, which can potentially lead to more sales and engagement.
 Our tips are going to start with some of the first things you’ll need to think about when you create your channel.
 As we talk more, we will look at some advanced tips you can put into action today.